 Gross Income: $2884.16

 Affiliate Income: $542.72

 Email Service $15

 Hosting Costs For My Lifestyle Blog

-These are affiliate links.
+These are affiliate links and I’m an affiliate with Bluehost.
 This means I receive a commission if you make a purchase through my link, but this is at no additional cost to you.
 Please read my disclaimer for more information.

 ✅ Special Offer for Simply Hatch Readers: As I write this post, Bluehost have an offer exclusive to Simply Hatch readers to set up your blog with Bluehost for just $2.95/month including a domain name!
 This is a 63% saving.